guneet19/opengate/docs/source/user_guide/userguide_how_to_convert_example_1.rst

 Convert From Gate 9 to Gate 10 - Example :
 =========================================================================
-This file walks you through Gate 9 and Gate 10 versions of a simulation file used to create optical transport dataset for training OptiGAN.
+This section walks you through Gate 9 and Gate 10 versions of a simulation file used to create optical transport dataset for training OptiGAN.

 Defining World Geometry -
 ----------------------